pidipidi/CS477_IIR_2024S/README.md

 colcon build --symlink-install
 ~~~~

-**Check that all the packages are successfully built.** If you encounter some errors, please try several time again and check the [troubleshooting](https://github.com/pidipidi/CS477_IIR_2024S/blob/main/README.md#troubleshooting).
+**Check that all the packages are successfully built.** If you encounter some errors, please try several times again or check the [troubleshooting](https://github.com/pidipidi/CS477_IIR_2024S/blob/main/README.md#troubleshooting).
 You may ignore some warnings like CATKIN~~ or allow-override.
 After building the packages, please source it.